 The 24L has a single large slide-out with the main bed, rear bath, and U-dinette that can be replaced with theater seating.

 Finally, the 24T has a sofa instead of a dinette situated in a slide-out.
-It also has twin beds that convert into a single bed.
+It also has twin beds that convert into a larger bed.

 The Jayco Melbourne is one of the best Class C motorhomes if you want spacious layouts without sacrificing amenities.
 Although things might be a little tight while on the road, the slide-outs are positioned to make the living space feel open and welcoming.